networknext/next/docs/setup_prerequisites.md

 Create a domain name using a domain name registrar, for example https://namecheap.com

-This domain name will not be user facing, but will be visible to your organization when they go to the network next portal (eg. https://portal.[yourdomain])
+This domain name will not be player facing, but it will be visible to your organization when they go to the network next portal (eg. https://portal.[yourdomain])

 ##3.
 Setup a cloudflare account and import your new domains